DrewDavidson1999/MIST353_Project/SampleProject/Pages/README.md

 ### Razor Page 2 - Add Weather Forcast
 - **Location**: `Pages/AddWeatherForcast`
+- Contains multiple `.cshtml` files for CRUD operations:
+  - `Create.cshtml`: Main page for adding a new weather forecast.
+  - `Edit.cshtml`, `Details.cshtml`, and `Delete.cshtml`: Supporting CRUD operation pages, that allow a user to modify existing weather forcasts.
 - Description: This Razor page allows users to add a new weather forecast for a specific region.
 Users can input details such as the region name, forecast date, temperature, and a brief weather description through an interactive form.
 - API Used: `spAddWeatherForecast` API, integrated using backend C#.
 - Database Interaction: Inserts data into the Ext_Weather_Forecasts table in the WeatherDataDB database.